Explore Encinitas' Wilder Side!

 City trails provide pedestrian, bicycle and/or equestrian access to undeveloped open spaces such as Indian Head Canyon and Manchester Preserve.
 The Olivenhain community enjoys an extensive network of trails relative to other parts of the City.
 The Encinitas Ranch Specific Plan area has a great trail system as well.
 The San Elijo Lagoon Ecological Reserve includes approximately five miles of trails managed by the County of San Diego, which serve City residents and visitors.

-To report a maintenance problem at one of the City's parks, beaches, or trails, please call the Parks and Recreation Department at (760) 633-2740 or email [email protected].
+To report a maintenance problem at one of the City's parks, beaches, or trails, please call the Parks, Recreation and Cultural Arts Department at (760) 633-2740 or email [email protected].

 General Trail Information